 Of all the ways energy is used in modern homes, heating water is one of the largest and arguably one of the most wasteful.
 About one third of all household energy consumption goes to heating water, and reducing this percentage is the driving force behind tankless water heaters.
 But is a tankless model right for you?
 Perhaps, but not necessarily.
-I’ve installed and used tankless water heaters, and this article is a true view of what the technology is like.
+I’ve installed and used tankless water heaters, and this article is a true view of what this technology is like.

-• Reading time = 4 1/2 miutes
+- Reading time = 4 1/2 miutes

-• Video watch time = 7 1/2 minutes
+- Video watch time = 7 1/2 minutes

 Pros and Cons of Tankless Water Heaters

 Also called on-demand water heaters, the roots of this technology go back to 1930s Europe.
 On-demand water heaters are not only physically smaller than their tank-style counterparts, but also potentially more efficient.
-Today the technology is mature and reliable, though it’s not necessarily for everyone.
+Today’s technology is mature and reliable, though it’s not necessarily for everyone.
 You need to understand the pros and cons of actually living with an on-demand water heater before you can make an accurate decision about whether or not to invest in the technology.

 On-demand heating systems get their name from the fact that they heat water only as it’s needed, seconds before it comes out of the tap.
 Without the energy required to keep a 40 or 60 gallon tank of water hot all the time, on-demand heaters do use less energy – all else being equal – because they eliminate stand-by cooling losses.
 The hitch, however, is the rapid rate of energy transfer required to heat two or four or six gallons of water each minute, from icy cold temps to steaming hot.
 In some situations this challenge is a non-issue, but in others it’s something that might cause problems you need to consider ahead of time.